-Demand Surges For See-through Face Masks As Pandemic Swells
+Demand Surges For See-Through Face Masks As Pandemic Swells

-Blake Blackmon and his fiance, Jessica Cournoyer, recently welcomed their second child, a cherubic-cheeked good sleeper name Beau.
+Blake Blackmon and his fiancée, Jessica Cournoyer, recently welcomed their second child, a cherubic-cheeked good sleeper name Beau.
 He entered the world last month after a quick labor, arriving almost before nurses were ready.

 "As soon as the first push happened, she said, "No, no, no, stop, stop, stop!
 Baby's already crowning," Blackmon recalls a nurse telling Cournoyer.
 A team of nurses rushed in.

 Cournoyer, who was born deaf, understood those instructions only because she could read her nurse's lips through a transparent face mask.
-The mask had been custom-made for her by a volunteer who lives nearby, in Salisbury, N.C.
+The mask had been custom-made for her by a volunteer who lives nearby in Salisbury, N.C.

-The Centers for Disease Control and Prevention this month declared face coverings a "critical tool" in stopping the surge in COVID-19 cases, amid growing scientific evidence that they can significantly reduce viral spread, "particularly when used universally within communities."
+The Centers for Disease Control and Prevention this month declared face coverings a "critical tool" in stopping the surge in COVID-19 cases amid growing scientific evidence that they can significantly reduce viral spread, "particularly when used universally within communities."

-But most masks come with significant social downsides: They hide smiles and obscure expressions, and can telegraph suspicion or danger.
+But most masks come with significant social downsides: They hide smiles and obscure expressions and can telegraph suspicion or danger.
 And they can be a serious impediment for the 10 million Americans like Cournoyer who are deaf or hard of hearing.

-Cournoyer abandoned sign language in middle school, after a cochlear implant restored most of her hearing.
+Cournoyer abandoned sign language in middle school after a cochlear implant restored most of her hearing.
 But she still relies on a clear line of sight to see what people are saying.

 "I cannot understand people whenever they turn or keep moving around," she says.

-It's not just those with hearing loss who are clamoring instead for cloth face masks that have a see-through panel.
+It's not just those with hearing loss who are clamoring for cloth face masks that have a see-through panel.
 They are a hot item among teachers, for example, and others who work with children or the elderly.
-Vendors on the craft site Etsy have taken up the call, with masks of varying quality and design.
+Vendors on the craft site Etsy have taken up the call with masks of varying quality and design.

-Transparent face shields might seem an obvious alternative, but they are open at the bottom, and not recommended by the CDC "for normal everyday activities or as a substitute for cloth face coverings," according to agency's website.
+Transparent face shields might seem an obvious alternative, but they are open at the bottom and not recommended by the CDC "for normal everyday activities or as a substitute for cloth face coverings," according to the agency's website.
 And after a coronavirus outbreak in a Swiss restaurant recently — one in which employees wearing face shields became infected with the virus, while those in cloth masks didn't — health officials in Switzerland and some European countries also have been panning reliance on face shields.

-At least one company — ClearMask, based in Baltimore — has gone so far as to seek and earn FDA "clearance" that its mask with a transparent panel is "substantially equivalent" to a medical-grade surgical mask for hospitals and other frontline uses.
+At least one company — ClearMask, based in Baltimore — has gone so far as to seek and earn FDA "clearance" that its mask with a transparent panel is "substantially equivalent" to a medical-grade surgical mask for hospitals and other front-line uses.

-ClearMask's founder and CEO Aaron Hsu says it took 3 years of research and development to develop a clear material that won't fog up.
+ClearMask's founder and CEO Aaron Hsu says it took three years of research and development to develop a clear material that won't fog up.

-"For a lot of children communication is non-verbal," says Hsu.
+"For a lot of children communication is nonverbal," says Hsu.
 "Being able to see who we're talking to is fundamental to how we communicate and connect."

 The company was started in 2017, he says, by four Johns Hopkins University students who identified the need for a niche medical product for deaf people.
 But now its appeal has gone global.

-Bulk orders of ClearMask's disposable face coverings — meant for just one-time use — are currently going to governments, hospitals and commercial clients, Hsu says, though individuals like interpreters, factory workers, and people working in customer service are ordering them, too, at $67 for the minimum purchase order of 24.
+Bulk orders of ClearMask's disposable face coverings — meant for just one-time use — are currently going to governments, hospitals and commercial clients, Hsu says, though individuals such as interpreters, factory workers and people working in customer service are ordering them, too, at $67 for the minimum purchase order of 24.

 "Demand has skyrocketed," he says.
 "I mean, we're working around the clock."